hapass/sort_imports/README.md

 # Script that sorts imports in files

 The __sort.py__ script scans file paths from standard input, finds groups of lines with prefix __import__ separated by lines with any other content and sorts those groups in place.
-Sorting routine compares lines using their lowercased copies that are also stripped of dots and semicolons.
+Sorting routine compares lines using their lowercased copies that are also stripped of dots and semicolons - see tests for examples.
 Line prefixes are hardcoded to be __import__ as in haxe source code files.

 The __sort.sh__ script gets changed files from __git__ and passes file paths to __sort.py__.
 It filters out __*.hx__ files, which are haxe source code files.